fbarry/Bubbly/README.md

 **Required Must-have Stories**

 Users can:
-* Login to a profile
+* View a welcome, sign up, and login screen to access an account
 * Enter and edit information about their health to receive a water recommendation
 * View their profile using tab bar navigation
 * Browse recipes